Previously unpublished photographs of the Queen as a young child are being seen by the public for the very first time.

-A third picture, taken that same year, shows little Elizabeth sitting in a wicker pram, holding the reigns of a miniature toy horse and cart.
+A second picture, taken that same year, shows little Elizabeth sitting in a wicker pram, holding the reigns of a miniature toy horse and cart.

 It is now known that she began to learn how to ride win the Royal Mews at Buckingham Palace when she was just three-and-a-half, before receiving her Shetland pony for her fourth birthday.
 She was able to ride unaided by the time she was six.

 The collection of intimate family photos also includes a touching snapshot taken in the summer of 1927 at Balmoral showing "a very young Princess" taking "baby steps" while holding on to the hands of her mother, the Duchess of York, and her grandmother, Queen Mary.

 Her mother had previously noted, "Elizabeth is learning to walk — very dangerous!"